dmoody256/mongo/docs/build_system_reference.md

 libdeps.analyzer.GaPrettyPrinter(analysis_after_run).print()
 ```

-There first step is to create a list of Analyzer instances.
+Walking through this example, first the graph is loaded from file.
+Then a list of desired Analyzer instances is created.
 Some example analyzer classes are instantiated in the example above, but there are many others to choose from.
 Specific Analyzers have different interfaces and should be supplied an argument list corresponding to that analyzer.

 _Note:_ The graph file will contain the build dir that the graph data was created with and it expects all node arguments to be relative to the build dir.
 If you are using the libdeps module generically in some app, you can extract the build dir from the libdeps graph and append it to any generic library path.

 Once the list of analyzers is created, they can be used to create a LibdepsGraphAnalysis instance, which will upon instantiation, run the analysis list provided.
-Once the instance is created, it contains the results, and optionally can be fed into different printer types.
+Once the instance is created, it contains the results, and optionally can be fed into different printer classes.
 In this case, a human readable format printer called GaPrettyPrinter is used to print to the console.

 ##### Using the gacli tool